Student Volunteer Service Program FAQ

 Fax: (202) 401-0502

-No. All interns must be United States citizens.
+No. All program participants must be United States citizens.
 If you are a U.S. citizen and hold dual citizenship with another country, please disclose the information in your application.

-All interns must be students at the time of the internship.
-Your school is a partner in the internship program.
-You do not need to be receiving academic credit for the internship nor do you need to be attending classes during the internship.
+Participants in the program must be enrolled at least half-time as students in order to participate in the program; the school is a partner in the program.
+You do not need to be receiving academic credit, nor do you need to be attending classes during time spent volunteering (e.g., during a summer break).

-The OI Student Internship Program Coordinator is your primary point-of-contact during the application process.
+The OI Student Volunteer Service Program Coordinator is your primary point-of-contact during the application process.
 You may contact the Coordinator at any time to ascertain your status by sending an email to: OI.Internships@oig.hhs.gov.
-No internship documents should be sent to this email.
+No documents should be sent to this email address.

 Complete applications received by Headquarters will be reviewed to ensure all program criteria are met.
 All eligible candidates will be referred to the nearest OI regional office for further consideration and possible interview.